Mina267/Embedded-Linux/Embedded-Linux/27-Yocto-Images/10-Package-manager/1-Package-Managers-Types-in-Yocto/README.md

-# Package Managers in Yocto and Their Role
+# Package Managers types in Yocto

 **Package managers** are tools that automate the process of installing, upgrading, configuring, and removing software packages.
 They also manage dependencies, ensuring that all required packages are installed together.